leeyookyoung/Weather/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-This is an app for the [Android Dev Challenge for Week 4 - Weather](https://android-developers.googleblog.com/2021/03/android-dev-challenge-4.html)
+This is weather app for the [Android Dev Challenge for Week 4 - Weather](https://android-developers.googleblog.com/2021/03/android-dev-challenge-4.html)
-Actually I almost gave up because I knew that there was no submission of Android Dev Challenge but there wasn't.
-When I got the last submission, left due was only two days.
-But I'd changed my mind to challenge it, and I thought that even though I can't have done it, just try to do my best.

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->